GfSE/SAF-Specification/README.md

 The System Architecture Framework Specification application is demonstrated using the **Fire Forest Detection System (FFDS)** example, courtesy of Tim Weilkiens.
 The Fire Forest Detection System example is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**

 ## SAF Releases
 This is the main branch that reflects the current state of development and it is updated as required.
+See the [change report](CHANGES.md) for an information ahout major changes.

 The following SAF releases are available, each of which is managed in a separate branch:
 * [Initial Release](https://github.com/GfSE/SAF-Specification/tree/Initial-Release/README.md)
 * [TdSE2022](https://github.com/GfSE/SAF-Specification/tree/TdSE2022/README.md)
 * [TdSE2023](https://github.com/GfSE/SAF-Specification/tree/TdSE2023/README.md)